AlexisTercero/DogCatAppointmentApp/README.md

 <p align="center">Veterinary appointment app built with React.
 You can create & delete an appointment with it</p>

+<p align="center">I made everything in this little proyect from the code to the graphics and illustrations.
+I used React.JS, Adobe Illustrator and Adobe Photoshop.</p>

 ## 🛠️ Technologies

 <ul>